williamngan/pts/guide/md/_0900_Image.md

 ### Editing Images
 When you create an Img instance with its `editable` parameter set to `true`, it will hold an internal canvas to support image manipulations.
-It also supports higher pixel-density displays via the `pixelScale` parameter.
+It will also match the pixel-density of your display.
 An example:

 ```
 // Create an editable img with the current space's pixelScale